 Devotion: Sewing the Sacred

 Each year, SDA’s International Exhibition In Print showcases the breadth and depth of contemporary artists and designers working with or inspired by fiber art and/or textile-based materials, methods, and techniques.
-The work of selected artists will be featured in the Fall 2020 issue of the Surface Design Journal.
+The work of selected artists is featured in the Fall 2020 issue of the Surface Design Journal.

 Devotion: Sewing the Sacred